kora-projects/kora-docs/mkdocs/docs/v2/en/guides/testing-integration.md

 - Flyway migration compatibility with repository code
 - pagination, sorting, update, and delete behavior against real data
 - service logic that depends on persistence semantics

+Kora 2.0 JDBC repositories are synchronous: a `@Query` method returns the mapped value, a `List`, an `Optional`, or an `UpdateCount`, and the calling thread blocks until the statement finishes.
+An integration test therefore reads like ordinary code — call the service, then query the database and assert — with no awaiting, no reactive subscription, and no coroutine builder.

 ### Tests and Testcontainers { #tests-plus-testcontainers }